imsc-rosetta/imsc-rosetta-specification/japanese.md

 *note the use of tts:shear, not tts:fontShear*

-*note: this should ONLY be used for Japanese of other ideographic langages.
+*note: this should ONLY be used for Japanese of other ideographic languages.
 For other languages, you may use `s_italic`*

 ### text emphasis (Bouten)

 This places emphasis on characters.

-The following defined ephasis styles may be used.
+The following defined emphasis styles may be used.

 Emphasis color is not supported.